spiderpig1297/kunkillable/README.md

 **_NOTE_**: this section is a shorted version of how the module works. for a full version, see [How It Works] (#how_it_works).

+_kunkillable_ takes advantage of the signal flags of a given task_struct, and adds the flag _SIGNAL_UNKILLABLE_ hence making it unkillable.

+When the module is unloaded, the flag is removed and the process becomes killable again.

 ## __How It Works__